 The Group's and Company's land and buildings were revalued as at 30 September 2020 by independent valuers, R.R.
 Oswald Company Limited and Trace Associates Limited, not related to the Group.
-R.R Oswald & Company Limited are members of the Institute of Surveyors of Kenya and Trace Associates Limited are members of the Institute of Surveyors of Kenya and Trace Associates Limited are members of the Institute of Surveyors of razania.
+R.R Oswald & Company Limited are members of the Institute of Surveyors of Kenya and Trace Associates Limited are members of the Institute of Surveyors of Tanzania.
 The valuers have the appropriate qualifications and recent experience in the fair value measurements of properties in the relevant locations.
 The valuation conforms to International Valuation Standards (IVS) and Institution of Surveyors of Kenya (ISK) guidelines.